 Although glory days of Arkansas oil production dropped from about 58 million barrels of oil in 1926 to 12 million barrels by 1932, a dozen more major fields were discovered between 1936 and 1947.

-Today, more than 1.8 billion barrels of oil have been produced in Arkansas.
-The Arkansas Museum of Natural Resources just outside Smackover commemorates the oil booms.
+By 2015, more than 1.8 billion barrels of oil had been produced in Arkansas.
+The Arkansas Museum of Natural Resources near Smackover has preserved the social, economic, and environmental history of the state’s petroleum industry.

 Arkansas Oil Ventures

-“From the late 1930s into the late 1960s, the oil industry enjoyed a resurgence in south Arkansas, though paling in comparison to the boom years of the early 1920s,” notes Kenneth Bridges, South Arkansas Community College, in the Encyclopedia of Arkansas History and Culture.
+“From the late 1930s into the late 1960s, the oil industry enjoyed a resurgence in south Arkansas, though paling in comparison to the boom years of the early 1920s,” noted historian Kenneth Bridges of the South Arkansas Community College.

 Among those attempting to take part in the state’s later exploration and production growth was Arkansas Oil Ventures.